erikkahl/WorldMusic/README.md

 library(shinythemes)
 library(sp)

-UPDATE: for macusers this program will probably not work, however try installing xquartz library
+UPDATE: for macOS users this program will probably not work, however try installing xquartz library